This page gives immigration information relevant for non-EU students studying at Parsons Paris.

 HOW DO I RENEW MY STUDENT VISA FOR THE FIRST TIME?

 The procedure for renewing your visa is different -- the process and documentation -- from your original visa application in your home country / country of residence.
-Please do not submit an application similar to your original application.
+Please do not submit the documentation used for your original application.

 How do I renew my visa for the first time ?

-Use the WHAT DOCUMENTS DO I NEED - Renewing visa for first time manual at the bottom of this page to see what documents to gather for your renewal application, as well as the required specifications of certain documents.
+Explains what documents are needed for your renewal application.
 It takes on average 2-4 weeks to gather all the necessary documents so plan accordingly.

 HOW DO I RENEW MY STUDENT CARTE DE SÉJOUR?